elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/async-await.md

 ```

 :::note
-It should be noted that a new feature of the V8 engine allows top-level await in JS modules, but this should not be mistaken for a fix.
+You should note that a new feature of the V8 engine allows top-level await in JS modules, but this should not be mistaken for a fix.
 :::

   </div>